 - 87. The Quebrada Bonilla flows through Antofagasta.
-It has two branches (Bonilla norte and Bonilla sur) (Figure 18 Figure 18, Figure 19 Figure 19).
+It has two branches (Bonilla norte and Bonilla sur) (Figure 18, Figure 19).
 In 1991, the mudflows from Bonilla sur caused severe damage in the city. - 88.
-Protection works on this gorge are not included in the previously mentioned ARG MOP project to build alluvial control infrastructure (Table & Table &).
+Protection works on this gorge are not included in the previously mentioned ARG MOP project to build alluvial control infrastructure (Table 8).
 After Antofagasta's 1991 mudflow, the gorges that cross the city were ranked according to the size of the watershed and the number of people located in the alluvial fan (hazard area).
 The Quebrada Bonilla is number 11 on this rank.
 The first ARG MOP agreement of 1999, funded protection works on the four gorges with the highest priority.
-The second ARG MOP agreement of 2015 (Annex 11; Table & Table &) will fund protection works in the following six gorges.
-Therefore, the works in Quebrada Bonilla could not be executed until financial resources are available, most probably after 2020. - The Quebrada Bonilla has a total drainage area of 6.7 km (3.4 km in Bonilla norte and 3.3 km in Bonilla sur).
-About 12,840 people live in the mudflow hazard area (Figure 19Figure 19).
-There are three campamentos on the risk area, where 125 families live (TECHO, 2016) (Table 9Table 9, Figure 20Figure 20).
+The second ARG MOP agreement of 2015 (Annex 11; Table 8) will fund protection works in the following six gorges.
+Therefore, the works in Quebrada Bonilla could not be executed until financial resources are available, most probably after 2020. - 89.
+The Quebrada Bonilla has a total drainage area of 6.7 km2 (3.4 km2 in Bonilla norte and 3.3 km2 in Bonilla sur).
+About 12,840 people live in the mudflow hazard area (Figure 19).
+There are three campamentos on the risk area, where 125 families live (TECHO, 2016) (Table 9, Figure 20).